Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I originally had Fanny as Grandma's sister.
-Byron didn't
-like the idea of Gus Goose being of the same generation of ducks as Donald's father and of $crooge McDuck.
+I originally had Fanny as Grandma's sister.
+Byron didn't like the idea of Gus Goose being of the same generation of ducks as Donald's father and of $crooge McDuck.